gomessjanet/Project-1-ELK-Stack/README.md

 ## Bonus
-### Provide the specific commands the user will need to run to download the playbook & configuration files:
+### Provide the specific commands the user will need to run to download the playbook, update the files, etc.:

-1. To download ansible hosts:

-2. To set-up Web VMs with docker:

-3. To download config file for ansible:

-4. To download ELK playbook for installing ELK to ELK VM:

-5. To download metricbeat configuration file:

-6. To download filebeat configuration file:

-7. To download metricbeat playbook:
+1. To download metricbeat playbook: ansible-playbook metricbeat-playbook.yml

-8. To download filebeat playbook:
+3. To download filebeat playbook: ansible-playbook filebeat-playbook.yml